Overwatch 2 patch includes nerfs for Genji, Kiriko, D.Va, and more

 - Shuriken damage reduced from 29 to 27

 - The removal of one Tank from team compositions has given Genji, along with other flanking heroes, easier access to the backline.
 This, combined with the fact that Genji hasn’t received a tuning update, also means that he is easily capable of dealing a lot of damage to his enemies.
-This nerf aims to bring him more in line with the other flanking heroes.
+This nerf aims to bring him more in line with the other flanking heroes such as Tracer and Reaper.

 - Zarya